VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 ## Dear Mentor,

-We’re very excited to have you join us this weekend at VandyHacks V from November 2nd-4th!
+We’re very excited to have you join us this weekend at VandyHacks VI from November 1nd-3rd!
 In this document, we’ve included everything you need to get the most out of your experience at VandyHacks.
 Should you have any questions, feel free to email us at [info@vandyhacks.org](mailto:info@vandyhacks.org).

 For a live schedule and important info, head over to our [day-of page](https://dayof.vandyhacks.org).
 Now, let's jump right into things!